looker-open-source/pylookml/lookml/docs/source/eav.rst

     #since the api query will be at a org / column level this allows us to "de-dupe"
     orgIds, columns = [], []

+    # step 4 -- loop over the list of EAV k,v pairs and do work
     for column in response:
         dimName = lookml.lookCase(column['FIELD_NAME'])
         orgIds.append(column['ORG_ID'])